 - 1 cup (150 g) raw cashews

-- 1 tsp peppermint extract See Note 3
+- 1 teaspoon peppermint extract See Note 3

 For Coating the Bliss Balls

-- 3 tbsp unsweetened desiccated coconut- for rolling the bliss balls See Note 2
+- 3 tablespoon unsweetened desiccated coconut- for rolling the bliss balls See Note 2

 - Wash the dates, dry them, and remove the pits.